Verifying the Consistency of Remote Untrusted Services with Conflict-Free Operations: Analysis

-\para{The promised view of an operation} Suppose a client~$C_i$ executes and thereby commits an operation~$o$.
-We define the \emph{promised view to~$C_i$ of~$o$} as the sequence of all operations that $C_i$ has confirmed before committing $o$, concatenated with the sequence~$\omega$ of pending operations received in the \str{reply} message during the execution of~$o$, including $o$ itself (according to the protocol $C_i$ verifies that the last operation in~$\omega$ is $o$).
+Suppose a client~$C_i$ executes and thereby commits an operation~$o$.
+We define the \emph{promised view to~$C_i$ of~$o$} as the sequence of all operations that $C_i$ has confirmed before committing $o$, concatenated with the sequence~$\var{Pend}$ of pending operations received in the \str{reply} message during the execution of~$o$, including $o$ itself (according to the protocol $C_i$ verifies that the last operation in~$\var{Pend}$ is $o$).